PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_11.rst

 Message Passing Interface (MPI)
 -------------------------------

+When parallelizing our solver, we have used OpenMP in the past to partially parallelize our code.
-OpenMP enables a program to be processed by multiple processors this is done by declaring parallel regions that are executed on each core.
+OpenMP enables a program to be processed by several processors by declaring parallel areas that are executed on each core.
+However, the possibilities of OpenMP are limited.
+One solution is to run several processes in parallel, all of which execute the entire code.
 However, sharing data and results of local calculations among multiple processors in OpenMP can be complex.
+This is where the Message Passing Interface (MPI) is used.
-To facilitate communication between two parallel working cores, MPI provides the necessary functionality.
-MPI spawns a process of the program on each core.
-If not restricted, this would result in each core would execute the exact same work.
-Therefore, each core has an ID called 'rank' to be able to identify the process the code is running on and differentiate the work done on each process.
-The Message Passing Interface provides functions that allow for sending and receiving single or multiple data to or from another processor.
+MPI spawns a certain number of processes of the program on the cores.
+If there were no restrictions, this would result in every process executing / calculating exactly the same work.
+Therefore, each core has an ID called 'rank' to identify the process running the code and distinguish the work done on each process.
+MPI provides functions to facilitate communication, allowing for the sending and receiving of single or multiple data to or from another processor.

 MPI provides a mechanism for arranging the used processes on a Cartesian coordinate system.
 By using the shifting method, each core can determine which processes are adjacent in the grid.
 When a process relies on n neighbors it is in a so-called n-point-stencil.

 Parallelizing with MPI requires consideration of blocking and non-blocking communication.
 Blocking communication requires the sending process to wait for confirmation, that the data has been received and communication has ended.
-While blocking communication is safe, it can result in longer runtimes for large data transfers due to the waiting period.
+Although communication that is blocked is secure, it can result in longer runtimes for large data transfers due to idle time.
 Non-blocking communication functions, on the other hand, run the communication in the background and return immediately after being called, allowing for other tasks to be processed simultaneously.
 This can be used to process other tasks while the communication is ongoing.
-The waiting functionality of MPI enables one to wait until all communication is complete.
-Non-blocking communication can be more complex since the a process cannot work with the communicated data until it is finished communicating.
-However, when used correctly it can be faster than when working with blocking communication.
+The MPI_Wait function enables communication synchronization before continuing computation.
+Non-blocking communication can be more complex.
+This is because a process cannot continue working with the transmitted data until the communication has ended.
+However, if used correctly, it can be faster than working with blocking communication.

 Was haben wir gemacht? (technisch)
 ----------------------------------